iiasa/Condor_run_R/README.md

 - [Configuring execute hosts](#configuring-execute-hosts)

 ## Introduction
-This repository provides R scripts for submitting a Condor *run* (a set of jobs) to a cluster of execute hosts and analysing performance statistics.
+This repository provides R scripts for submitting a *run* (a set of jobs) to a HT Condor cluster, and for analysing run performance statistics.
 Four scripts are provided:
 1. `Condor_run_basic.R`: generic submit script.
 2. `Condor_run.R`: submit script with enhanced functionality for [GAMS](https://www.gams.com/) jobs.
 3. `Condor_run_stats.R`: analyse and plot run performance statistics.